richardbiely/gaia-ecs/README.md

 // Deleting the bomb will take out all entities associated with it along.
 Rabbit included. w.del(bomb_exploding_on_del);
 ```

+A native ***ChildOf*** entity is defined that can be used to express a physical hierarchy.
+It defines a (OnDelete, Delete) relationship so if the parent is deleted, all the children all deleted as well.

 ## Unique components
 Unique component is a special kind of data that exists at most once per chunk.
 In other words, you attach data to one chunk specifically.
 It survives entity removals and unlike generic components, they do not transfer to a new chunk along with their entity.